MikeNGarrett/CDN-Sync-Tool/readme.txt

 * Fixed automatic sync of new media files, including additional thumbnail sizes
 * Now successfully identifies active plugins and syncs associated files
 * Corrects previous issues with the uploads URL paths resolving incorrectly in multisite
+* Updates the DB upon each file sync, rather than waiting for the entire queue to complete

 = 2.2.1 =